Top 25 Best Things to See and Do in Killarney

 18) Horse riding in Killarney National Park

 What better way to see Killarney National Park than on horse back!
-Go on one of the most scenic Treks in Ireland by trekking through the spectacular Killarney National Park!
+Go on one of the most scenic Horse Riding Treks in Ireland by trekking through the spectacular Killarney National Park!
 Suitable for all levels.
-There are a number of providers offers various packages from 1 to 3 hours through the park with views of Ross Castle, Ross Island, the Killarney lakes and Mountains.
+Visit Killarney Riding Stables for more info and various packages from 1 to 3 hours through the park with views of Ross Castle, Ross Island, the Killarney lakes and Mountains.
 Hacking, Treking & Trail Riding tours available

 19) Sunset Kayaking on the Lakes